shopware5/shopware/UPGRADE-5.4.md

 * Changed "My orders" in account to also show when ESD is disabled
 * Changed EnlightMailHandler to only handle errors
 * Changed `Shopware\Components\HttpCache\CacheWarmer` to log 404 as notice
-* Changed notification plugin snippets
 * Changed Zend locales to match their names
 * Changed the english `sOPTINREGISTER` mail template
 * Changed range slider to fix rounding problems
+* Changed variant search to toggle join prices with `hideNoInStock` configuration
-* Changed opt-in setting for product and blog to be off by default
+* Changed Double-Opt-In setting for comments/ratings on products and blog articles to be off by default
-* Changed variant search to toggle join prices with hideNoInStock configuration
+* Changed field `remoteaddr` in table `s_statistics_pool` to contain a hash instead of the real IP of a visitor

 ## 5.4.5